"Liberation Day"

 The exterior shots of Donovan's chase of Diana in the squad

-vehicles over the coastline and hills from 3:10-4:41 are also
+vehicles over the coastline and hills from 3:10-4:41 on the DVD are also

 borrowed from "Plan for